Ubaida Ansari: Career

 In 1960 she started working at Radio Pakistan in Lahore.
-She was noted for her high pitch voice.
-She was noted for her work in drama Zeenat, Khala Kulsoom Ka Kumba and Tum Hi To Ho.
-She also appeared in dramas Saagar Ka Ansoo, Stolen and Mera Muqaddam Tum Lado Gay.
-In 1998 she appeared in movie Jinnah.
+She was noted for her high-pitch voice and for her work in the dramas Zeenat, Khala Kulsoom Ka Kumba and Tum Hi To Ho.
+She also appeared in dramas Saagar Ka Ansoo, Stolen and Mera Muqaddama Tum Laro Gay.
+In 1998 she appeared in the movie Jinnah.
 She also appeared in the drama Yeh Zindagi Hai and Yeh Zindagi Hai Season 2 as Kulsoom which was the longest-running television series.
-Since then she appeared in a variety of dramas Quddusi Sahab Ki Bewah, Zard Mausam and Rehaai.
+She later appeared in a variety of dramas including Quddusi Sahab Ki Bewah, Zard Mausam and Rehaai.